-- 1. Practice in a safe manner that minimizes risk to patient, self and others. - 2 Demonstrate professional behavior during interactions with others - 3.
-Demonstrate responsible personal behavior by adhering to ethical and legal practice standards. - 4.
-Demonstrate effective communication skills in a variety of clinical situations. - 5.
-Produce documentation to support the delivery of physical therapy services - 6.
-Demonstrate sensitivity to individual and cultural differences in patient care. - 7.
-Demonstrate clinical decision-making in patient/client care. - 8.
-Screen patients using procedures to determine the effectiveness of and need for physical therapy services. - 9.
-Perform a physical therapy patient examination. - 10.
-Evaluate clinical finding to determine physical therapy diagnoses and outcomes of care. - 11.
-Design a physical therapy plan of care that integrates goals, treatment, outcomes and discharge plan. - 12.
-Perform physical therapy interventions in a competent manner. - 13.
-Educate others using relevant and effective teaching methods. - 14.
-Participate in activities addressing quality of service delivery. - 15.
-Address patient needs for services other than physical therapy as needed. - 16.
-Manage resources to achieve goals of the practice setting
+- 1. Practice in a safe manner that minimizes risk to patient, self and others. - 2.
+Present self in a professional manner. - 3.
+Demonstrate professional behavior during interactions with others - 4.
+Demonstrate responsible personal behavior by adhering to ethical and legal practice standards. - 5.
+Demonstrate effective communication skills in a variety of clinical situations. - 6.
+Produce documentation to support the delivery of physical therapy services - 7.
+Demonstrate sensitivity to individual and cultural differences in patient care. - 8.
+Demonstrate clinical decision-making in patient/client care.

-- Incorporate an understanding of economic factors in the delivery of physical therapy services. - 18.
-Use support personnel according to legal standards and ethical guidelines. - 19 Implement a self-directed plan for professional development and lifelong learning. - 20.
+- Screen patients using procedures to determine the effectiveness of and need for physical therapy services. - 10.
+Perform a physical therapy patient examination. - 11.
+Evaluate clinical finding to determine physical therapy diagnoses and outcomes of care. - 12.
+Design a physical therapy plan of care that integrates goals, treatment, outcomes and discharge plan. - 13.
+Perform physical therapy interventions in a competent manner. - 14.
+Educate others using relevant and effective teaching methods. - 15.
+Participate in activities addressing quality of service delivery. - 16.
+Provide consultation to individuals, businesses, schools, government agencies, or other organizations. - 17.
+Address patient needs for services other than physical therapy as needed. - 18.
+Manage resources to achieve goals of the practice setting - 19.
+Incorporate an understanding of economic factors in the delivery of physical therapy services. - 20.
+Use support personnel according to legal standards and ethical guidelines. - Demonstrate that a physical therapist has professional/social responsibilities beyond those defined by work expectations and job description. - 22.
+Implement a self-directed plan for professional development and lifelong learning. - 23.
 Address primary and secondary prevention, wellness, and health promotion needs of individuals, groups, and communities.